Code-Institute-Submissions/laila-ba-project2_SeptResub/README.md

     - When two cards are clicked on, the moves counter increases by one, when a match is made,the score count increases by one.
     - When reset button is clicked, the cards are flipped back around, the score and moves are reset, and cards are shuffled.
     - The reset button resets both the score and moves count back to zero.
+    - The user is unable to click on more than two cards at a time as the game board is locked during the matching period.
+    - Once a match is made, the user cant click on one of the matched cards.
+    - The user cant click on the same card twice.

  *Testing User Stories*